 Could I still file an injury claim if I wasn’t wearing a helmet?

 It could.
 The effect of the failure to wear a helmet will depend on the nature of your injuries.
 An insurer might argue that head, face, or brain injuries mean a motorcyclist caused their injuries by not wearing a helmet.
-When injuries harm other parts of a person’s body, the lack of a helmet defense is less likely to affect compensation.
+When serious injuries harm other parts of a person’s body, the lack of a helmet defense is less likely to affect compensation.
+Serious injuries can lead to significant physical, emotional, and financial challenges for victims, and may not exhibit immediate symptoms.

 It is important to remember that Georgia is a modified comparative fault state.
 This means a person can file a lawsuit to recover damages if they are less than 50 percent at fault.
 When a person’s own negligence does contribute to their injuries, then their award can be reduced in proportion to their negligence.
 In other words, a motorcyclist awarded $100,000 for a motorcycle accident for which they were 20 percent at fault will have their award reduced by $20,000 and receive $80,000.